myoons/cs492-cv-project/README.md

 # CS492 CV Project
 ## Applying FixMatch to NAVER Shopping Dataset

-we introduce the variation of FixMatch applying to NAVER Shopping Dataset [2].
+We introduce the variation of FixMatch applying to NAVER Shopping Dataset [2].
 In this repository, we especially focus on optimizing augmentation step inside FixMatch [3].
 We compare how the performance of FixMatch is better than that of MixMatch [1].
 Next, we make an ablation study on main hyperparameters of our model to find obstacles and possible approaches for a better performance.

 Project Contributor: [Yoonseo Kim](https://github.com/myoons), [Yeji Han](https://github.com/yejihan-dev)